tenzir/tenzir/web/blog/vast-v2.1/index.md

 The new changes to VAST's internal data format only apply to newly ingested data.
 To retrofit changes, we introduce a new `rebuild` command with this release.
-A rebuild effectively re-ingesting events from existing partitions and atomically replaces them with partitions of the new format.
+A rebuild effectively re-ingests events from existing partitions and atomically replaces them with partitions of the new format.

 This makes it possible to upgrade persistent state to a newer version, or